tkhq/docs/docs/documentation/concepts/policy-management/Policy-examples.md

 For further context on associated token addresses check out Solana’s documentation on it: https://spl.solana.com/associated-token-account

-An example implementation of using a policy to allow transfers to the associated token address of the intended recipient wallet address can be found in our SDK examples here: [TODO ADD LINK ONCE MERGED]
+An example implementation of using a policy to allow transfers to the associated token address of the intended recipient wallet address can be found in our SDK examples [here](https://github.com/tkhq/sdk/tree/main/examples/with-solana#6-running-the-create-spl-token-transfer-with-policy-example).

 **Mint Address Accessibility**
 The mint account address of the token will only be accessible when the transaction is constructed using instructions that specify the mint address – `TransferChecked` and `TransferCheckedWithFee`.
 For transactions constructed using the simple `Transfer` method, the mint account will be considered empty.